eslint/eslint/docs/src/extend/custom-rules.md

 ## Rule Naming Conventions

-While you can give a custom rule any name you'd like, the core rules have naming conventions that it could be clearer to apply to your custom rule.
+While you can give a custom rule any name you'd like, the core rules have naming conventions.
+It could be clearer to apply these same naming conventions to your custom rule.
 To learn more, refer to the [Core Rule Naming Conventions](../contribute/core-rules#rule-naming-conventions) documentation.

 ## Runtime Rules

 The thing that makes ESLint different from other linters is the ability to define custom rules at runtime.
-This is perfect for rules that are specific to your project or company and wouldn't make sense for ESLint to ship with.
-With runtime rules, you don't have to wait for the next version of ESLint or be disappointed that your rule isn't general enough to apply to the larger JavaScript community, just write your rules and include them at runtime.
+This is perfect for rules that are specific to your project or company and wouldn't make sense for ESLint to ship with or be included in a plugin.
+Just write your rules and include them at runtime.

 Runtime rules are written in the same format as all other rules.
 Create your rule as you would any other and then follow these steps: